 Here is where many pilots fall behind.
 Calculating magnetic headings is one thing, but calculating new magnetic headings while accounting for wind, airspeed, and time en route can be a large workload, especially for a beginning pilot.

-Because of the workload associated with the ADF/NDB system, many pilots have stopped using it.
-With new technologies like GPS and WAAS so readily available, the ADF/NDB system is becoming an antiquity, and some have already been decommissioned by the FAA.
+The workload associated with the ADF/NDB system can be laborious and many pilots have stopped using it.
+With new technologies like GPS and WAAS so readily available, the ADF/NDB system is becoming an antiquity, and some have already been decommissioned by the Federal Aviation Administration.